spaghettiplants/college_sports_teams/README.md

   <details>
   <summary>Doc Overview 📄</summary>
-  There are 3 documents associated with the 1st iteration of this project.
-There's the slide deck "Expenses and Revenues of College Sports Teams by Gender", a Jupyter Notebook titled "College EtR Ratio Report", and another titled "Overall EtR Ratio Report".
+  There are 2 documents associated with the 1st iteration of this project.
+There's the slide deck "Expenses and Revenues of College Sports Teams by Gender" and a Jupyter Notebook titled "College EtR Ratio Report".

   The College EtR Ratio Report (1st version) uses some not-so-stellar coding.
-There's some ~brute force~ and several inefficient for-loops.
-The code along with another iteration of the project with a slightly different goal will be updated and provided here.
+There's some brute force and several inefficient for-loops.

-  **A 2nd version of this project, with a different hypothesis, is laid out in the third Jupyter notebook, "Overall EtR Ratio Report".**
+  **A 2nd version of this project, with a different hypothesis, is laid out in the third Jupyter notebook, "Overall EtR Ratio Report".
+  Code methodologies are much improved in the 2nd version, and demonstrate a clear desire for improving code efficiency.**
   </details>
   <details>
   <summary>Background for Version 1 ✨</summary>